rob-earwaker/rail/docs/Concept.md

 ## Concept

 The key idea of ROP is that during execution you can either be on the success track or on the failure track.
 In other languages, this concept is usually encapsulated by an `Either` type (or similar) that represents either a success or failure, requiring that functions return an instance of `Either` containing either a success value or a failure value.
-In Python, a more standard way of dealing with failures is to simply raise an exception and leave it to some function higher up the call stack to deal with the error in whatever way is appropriate:
+In Python, a more standard way of dealing with failures is to simply raise an exception and leave it to some function higher up the call stack to deal with in whatever way is appropriate:

 ```python
 >>> def validate_age(age):